spencer-melnick/hearth/README.md

 * First time kindling added, full strength + trigger animation for "yay!"
 * Second time kindling added, slightly less strength added + trigger animation for "meh"
 * we can decide ramp up, but the fire heals less each kindling
-* As fire is lower strength, it heals player less
+* As fire is lower strength, it heals player less ✓
-* Fire has a minimum strength, but it heals the player less than the player loses health
+* Fire has a minimum strength, but net loss health ✓

 Hearth
 * heals the player according to level of fire health (slower if lower, faster if higher)

 Design Map
 * Place kindling in slightly further away from fire locations